-- To make soft boiled eggs, use the same technique and cook for 3 to 4 minutes, depending upon how runny you like your white.
+- To make soft boiled eggs, use the same technique and cook for 3 to 4 minutes, depending upon how soft you like your white.
 Skip the ice bath and peel off the top and eat while hot.

 - To make perfect hard-boiled eggs, use the technique above and cook for 11 minutes and 30 seconds before plunging into the ice bath.

 - Adjust the time for smaller or larger eggs.
 This really makes a difference.